-Jamil N. Jaffer is currently Vice President for Strategy & Business Development at IronNet Cybersecurity, a startup technology firm founded by former National Security Agency (NSA) Director Gen. Keith Alexander (ret.) and former National Counterterrorism Center (NCTC) Director Matt Olsen.
+Jaffer is currently Vice President for Strategy & Business Development at IronNet Cybersecurity, a startup technology firm founded by former National Security Agency (NSA) Director Gen. Keith Alexander (ret.) and former National Counterterrorism Center (NCTC) Director Matt Olsen.
 Jamil also currently serves as an Adjunct Professor of Law and Director of the Homeland and National Security Law Program at the Antonin Scalia Law School at George Mason University, where he teaches classes on counterterrorism, intelligence, surveillance, cybersecurity, and other national security matters.
-Jamil is also a Visiting Fellow at the Hoover Institution (2016-17), serves on the Board of Directors of the Center for Intelligence Policy and the Board of Advisors for the Concordia Summit, is a Fellow of the Academy for Judaic, Christian and Islamic Studies, and is affiliated with Stanford University’s Center for International Security and Cooperation (CISAC).
+Jamil was previously a Visiting Fellow at the Hoover Institution (2016-17).
+He serves on the Board of Directors of the Center for Intelligence Policy and the Board of Advisors for the Concordia Summit, is a Fellow of the Academy for Judaic, Christian and Islamic Studies, and is affiliated with Stanford University’s Center for International Security and Cooperation (CISAC).

 Jamil most recently served as the Chief Counsel and Senior Advisor for the Senate Foreign Relations Committee (SFRC), where he worked on key national security and foreign policy issues, including leading the drafting of the proposed Authorization for the Use of Military Force (AUMF) against ISIS in 2014 and 2015, the AUMF against Syria in 2013, and revisions to the 9/11 AUMF against al Qaeda.
 Jamil was also the lead architect of the Iran Nuclear Agreement Review Act (INARA) and two sanctions laws against Russia for its intervention in Ukraine.